 After reflecting on what has and hasn’t been working, it’s nice to follow up and strategize about what to do in the future to promote your organization’s growth.
 The bulk of any good board meeting should consist of discussing what future strategies are going to be implemented and how they’ll be executed by the company.

-Oftentimes, ideas for new strategies are presented by the C-suite and the rest of the company’s management.
+Often, ideas for new strategies are presented by the C-suite and the rest of the company’s management.
 Then it falls to the board members to discuss these ideas, their viability and any changes they’d make.
-The goal should always be to promote growth, whether you’re talking about sales or expansion into new markets.
+The goal should always be to promote growth, whether you’re talking about sales, product portfolio additions or expansion into new markets.

 3. Key performance indicators (KPIs)

 After agreeing on strategies, the board of directors should talk about the key performance indicators that are assigned to these strategies.
-Creating these action plans comes with identifying concrete metrics that can indicate how effective your strategies are going to be.
+Creating these action plans comes with identifying concrete metrics that can indicate how effective your strategies end up being.

 4. Problems and opportunities